 How will this course enhance my career prospects?

-Successful completion of this module will contribute to students’ professional development by advancing clinical, managerial and communication skills.
-This can enhance students’ employability, enabling them to move into higher positions within the field of musculoskeletal physiotherapy with the potential to influence clinical practice and service delivery.
+Successful completion of this module will contribute to clinicians’ professional development by advancing clinical, managerial and communication skills.
+This can enhance clinicians’ employability, enabling them to move into higher positions within the field of musculoskeletal physiotherapy with the potential to influence clinical practice and service delivery.
 Research carried out at the university has shown that within 4 years of successful completion of Masters degree modules and courses graduates have progressed within their chosen career (Green & Perry, 2008).